 The fog shut off every man from his neighbour.
 The sound of scurrying feet reverberated, of the Italian woman and her baby, of the boy carrying his girl, of the Negro youths, of the old man and his wife, half dragging the Egyptian-faced girl, of the Sisters of Charity, miners.
 Flitting like wraiths in Homer's Hades, seeking life.

-Ohio soil.
+In five minutes all were safe on Ohio soil.
 The bridge still stood.
 A street light gave a ghastly glare through the fog.
 The whore houses on Water Street brooded evily in the shadows.
 Dogs barked, the Egyptian-faced girl had fainted.
 The old Negro woman panted, "Mah Jesus!
 Mah Jesus!"

 The occupants of the deserted car looked at one another.
 The icy touch of the Grave began to thaw.
 There was a generous intermingling.
 Everybody talked at once, inquiring, congratulating.